15 Best Eco-Friendly Flooring Options for Your Home

 9. Concrete Flooring

 Polished concrete is a sustainable choice as it utilises existing subfloors rather than requiring additional materials.
-Like the other options, it’s extremely durable, energy-efficient, and can be finished in different textures and colours.
+Like the other options, it’s highly durable, energy-efficient, and can be finished in different textures and colours.

-Due to its thermal mass properties, concrete flooring can help regulate indoor temperatures, reducing energy consumption for heating and cooling.
+Due to its thermal mass properties, concrete flooring can help regulate indoor temperatures, reducing energy consumption for heating and cooling, while being a stylish eco-flooring solution.

 10. Terrazzo Flooring